 Independent guides working private clients earn significantly more per day but bear all the business and insurance overhead themselves.
 Resort-employed guides earn less per day but have stability, accommodation, and no client acquisition overhead.

-Season length: the summer guiding season runs June through September at most resorts.
+Summer season: guiding runs June through September at most resorts.
 Some winter guiding (ski touring, snowshoeing, ice climbing) extends the season for certified instructors, but this requires different qualifications.

 Where is outdoor guiding concentrated?